- Programming languages (fluent)C, C++, Python, x86 assembly, shell scripting

 |

-| Amazon Web Services - Platforms and Performance Team | January 2011 -- January 2012 |
+| Amazon Web Services - EC2 Kernel and Operating Systems Team | January 2012 -- August 2015 |

 | Software Engineer, full-time position | |